arkency/posts/posts/2023-01-19-replaying-events-in-railseventstore.md

 # Replaying events in RailsEventStore

 Event Sourcing comes with a very handy utility that lets you replay events that happened in the system.
-Imagine that you’re introducing a new report, or you fixed an existing event handler and you need to run some events against it to assemble a valuable outcome that your business friends expect.
+Imagine that you’re introducing a new report, or you fixed an existing event handler and you need to run some events against it to produce a valuable outcome that your business friends expect.

 <!-- more -->